Contrast-Security-OSS/docs/content/about/protect/Protect-how-it-works.md

 <!--
-title: "Continuous Protection"
+title: "How It Works"
-description: "Overview of continuous protection"
+description: "Overview of Protect"
-tags: "protection how it works continuous"
+tags: "protect how it works continuous"
 -->

 Contrast enables applications to defend themselves through instrumentation by using our Protect feature.